rapmd73/fwoba/README.md

 # Frequency Weighted OrderBook Analysis (FWOBA)

-This program is a full working example of orderbook analysis built on top of the [Jackrabbit Relay](https://github.com/rapmd73/JackrabbitRelay/wiki) framework.
+This is a collection programs then download and analyze orderbook data in near real-time and is a full working example of orderbook analysis built on top of the [Jackrabbit Relay](https://github.com/rapmd73/JackrabbitRelay/wiki) framework.

 ## Programs